Firth of Forth 12/12/21 aboard Seahunter Marine watching "Bob"

 Over the last 5-10 years there has been an increase in sightings, fuelled in part by the exchange of information by social media and also recovery.
 This has enabled cetacean watchers to quickly become aware of sightings and to share photographs of the same individuals.
 For example, a recent match to The Netherlands involved a humpback that was first observed in January 2017 which stayed until early March.
 Later in March it appeared in the Firth of Forth and stayed for a few weeks joining 2 others that had been around for a few months.

 The increased interest in cetaceans,coupled with digital photography, has provided the photos in the catalogue from which the ID features of individual humpbacks have derived.
 If you would like to contribute any photos from around the UK, please send fluke or dorsal photos to the above contact email address.Before sending any photos that someone else has taken,please ensure permission has been given.
-Similarly,if you intend to use any of the photos in this catalogue please request permission to do so and inform us of any matches made.
+Similarly,if you intend to use any of the photos or data in this catalogue please request permission to do so and inform us of any matches and publications.

 This is a citizen science project run by Scottish Humpback ID and all of its members a huge thanks to everyone who has contributed photos and data, a great effort from everyone involved.